oauth-wg/oauth-v2-1/oauth-2.1.md

-*  ensure that the "redirect_uri" parameter is present if the "redirect_uri" parameter was included in the initial authorization request as described in Section 4.1.1, and if included ensure that their values are identical.
+*  ensure that the "redirect_uri" parameter is present if the "redirect_uri" parameter was included in the initial authorization request as described in {{authorization-request}}, and if included ensure that their values are identical.